scristobal/geo-ruler/README.md

 ## Features

-- Implements all of the [geo-rs](https://docs.rs/geo/latest/geo/) traits for metrics spaces using generic `Float` types at zero cost abstractions
+- Implements most common [operations on metrics spaces](https://docs.rs/geo/latest/geo/#operations-on-metric-spaces) using generic `Float` types at zero cost abstractions
-- Locally-flat Earth approximation with latitude-dependent scaling, 20-100x faster than traditional methods like Haversine or Vincenty's formulas with typically < 0.1% error for distances up to 500 km
+- Uses a locally-flat Earth approximation with latitude-dependent scaling, 20-100x faster than traditional methods like Haversine or Vincenty's formulas with typically < 0.1% error for distances up to 500 km
 - Local formulas use the [WGS84 ellipsoidal model](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS_84), but also supports other elliptical models, such as GRS80, or even other celestial bodies.
 - Different approximate algorithms for `atan2` computations can be optionally enabled using cargo features
 - Comprehensive test suite, property invariants and correctness verification against [Karney (2013) Geodesic model](https://arxiv.org/pdf/1109.4448.pdf) using fuzz testing.